The Causeway Hall

 f.
 Cancellations/Rearrangements by the HALL MANAGEMENT COMMITTEE: In the event of the accommodation being required as a Polling Station or if the Hall is unavailable for reasons beyond the control of the HALL MANAGEMENT COMMITTEE the Committee reserves the right to cancel or rearrange hirings.
 HIRERS will only be entitled to a refund of any deposit or hire charge paid and the HALL MANAGEMENT COMMITTEE will have no liability to the HIRER for any indirect or consequential loss.

 g.
 Booking Agreement: The hire of the Hall does not entitle the HIRER to use or enter the premises at any other time than the specific hours for which the Hall is hired as outlined on the Booking Agreement.
-HIRERS may be met at the start of their booking by the BOOKING SECRETARY or any other member of the HALL MANAGEMENT COMMITTEE if this is deemed necessary.
+HIRERS may be met at the start or end of their booking by the BOOKING SECRETARY, DUTY MANAGER or any other member of the HALL MANAGEMENT COMMITTEE if this is deemed necessary.
 At no time is the Hall to be left unlocked and unattended.
-All preparation and clearing-up time must be included in the time booked.
+All preparation and clearing-up time MUST be included in the time booked.

 a.
 Car Parking: Parking is allowed on the road (B2027) outside the Hall but the HIRER is responsible for ensuring that there is no obstruction of the road, pavements or driveways and that economical use is made of the Hall car park.
 Access to Emergency Exits must be kept clear at all times.
 Do not park in Redleaf Close on the other side of the pond by the Hall or on the bend opposite St Luke’s Church.
 Parking in Redleaf Close is limited and reserved for householders only.